friesentyler/WebServerInC/README.md

 If you experience errors when playing with the site first ensure that you are using Google Chrome.
 For some reason Safari results in the POST requests never returning a response.
 Also ensure that your index.html file lives in the same folder as the tcp_server executable as it will need to read the index.html in order to display the message board.

 If you are not using Mac or Linux you can look into using different software such as Visual Studio for Windows.
+Have not tested it on Windows though so I am unsure if it will work there.